Instagram hashtags in 2023: ultimate guide

 We do not recommend using tags like #mutuallikes or #mutualsubscription.
 To Instagram, it equals cheating.
 These are not banned hashtags, but your account still may be banned.

-You need to think up a really unique word or word combination.
+If you want to create your own hashtag for Instagram, you need to think up a really unique word or word combination.
 The one that other users will not add when posting their completely other sort of content.

 Separate tags you’ve collected by the type and popularity.
 For each topic there should be several tags with different frequencies.